UniversityOfSaintThomas/Cascade_documentation/orion/README.md

 # Orion

-## READ THIS BEFORE YOU PROCEED

-**The first thing to do before proceeding with anything is to make sure the **Publishing Destinations** have been disabled and removed.**
+The first thing to do before proceeding with anything is to make sure the **_Publishing Destinations and Transports_** have been disabled and removed.

+## :dart: Remove Destinations and Transports

-### Go to Manage Site > Destinations
+### :point_right: Go to Manage Site > Destinations

 -   Click each destination, then click **Edit**
 -   Uncheck the box labeled **Enable destination**.
 -   After each destination is **Disabled**, **Delete** each of the destinations

-### Next go to Manage Site > Transports
+### :point_right: Next go to Manage Site > Transports

 -   **Delete** each of the transports

+---

-### Why it's important...
+### :exclamation: Why it's important...

 -   Copying a **live, production site** also copies it's publishing settings
--   Anything that's published or un-published will also take place on the live site
+-   Anything that's published or un-published on the new copy will also be published or un-published on the live site
--   For example, if you start deleting content from the copy before removing the destinations, content from the live site will also be deleted
+-   For example, if you start deleting content from the new copy before removing the destinations, content from the live site will also be deleted

-### If this happens...
+### :exclamation: If this happens...

--   Go to **System Menu > Sites**.
-Check the box next to the site you want to republish.
-Then click **Publish**
+-   Go to **System Menu > Sites** and check the box next to the site you want to republish, then click **Publish**
 -   Republishing the site will re-deploy the pages that were deleted
 -   Notify members of the web team and ITS immediately of what happened

-**Avoid this mistake by confirming the destinations are removed from the new site copy before you proceed with anything.**
+Avoid this mistake by confirming the **_Destinations and Transports are removed_** from the new site copy before you proceed with anything else.

+## Site Settings

 ### Ask ITS to setup new publish destinations and transports

 -   After you've made these changes, send a request to ITS (Vicky Vue)
 -   ITS will also setup a new publish destinations and transports

+### Go to Manage Site > Site Settings

+-   Change the URL
+-   This field is required - use `example.com` if you don't know the new URL
+-   Click Submit

 ## Site Specific Files